The inability of businesses to effectively interact with their data prevents them from using disruptive technologies, such as AI.

 Business executives might not be able to address issues and seize opportunities if data and dashboards are wrong.
 Every second counts when there is a crucial data outage.
 By viewing a system’s external outputs, you may determine the state of the system thanks to data observability.

 You can more readily identify the cause of a problem with a system that is more visible.
 Granular DataOps instrumentation connected to high-level dashboards and alarms is necessary for visibility.
 Using tests, metrics, logs, and other artifacts, data pipelines are tested and monitored.
-In order to decrease mistakes, get rid of unwanted work, and shorten the cycle time of problem resolution, businesses are expected to introduce DataOps observability to data factories in 2022.
+In order to decrease mistakes, get rid of unwanted work, and shorten the cycle time of problem resolution, businesses are expected to introduce DataOps observability to data factories.

 DataOps Trends 7: DataGovOps